-As discussed in Section 1.2.2.1, with MECP approval, the routine surface water monitoring program for DYEC (i.e., placement and monitoring of sondes in Tooley Creek) has been suspended until the Highway 401/Courtice Road interchange construction activities are complete.
-Based on the construction status of the Highway 401/Courtice Road interchange as of the date of this report, construction is now complete, however other construction activities in the immediate area have since developed.
-The construction of a 200,000 square foot battery warehouse, which was largely completed in 2021, and the commencement of construction of the new Ontario Power Generation Headquarters located immediately northeast of the DYEC is set to start mid-2022.
-As a result of these other construction related activities the suspension of the surface water monitoring program is expected to continue during 2022.
+As discussed in Section 1.2.2.1, with MECP approval, the routine surface water monitoring program for DYEC (i.e., placement and monitoring of sondes in Tooley Creek) has been suspended since 2016 until the Highway

+401/Courtice Road interchange construction activities are complete.
+Other construction activities in the immediate area have since developed.
+The construction of a 200,000 square foot battery warehouse located north of DYEC was largely completed in 2021.
+The Tooley Creek culvert at Highway 401 was rehabilitated with ongoing repairs that were completed in 2023.
+The surface water monitoring program will resume during the 2024 monitoring period.

-An annual monitoring report that details the findings of the 2022 monitoring period will be prepared and submitted to the MECP by April 30, 2023.
+An annual monitoring report that details the findings of the 2024 monitoring period will be prepared and submitted to the MECP by April 30, 2025.
 The annual report should be prepared in consideration of historical report submissions while acknowledging the purpose and objectives of the monitoring program, which are summarized in Section 1.2 of this report.